 Vaccines build up your immune system’s defense mechanism against germs without ever making you sick.

-Germantown Pediatric and Family Medicine LLC believes in the effectiveness of vaccines at preventing serious illness, promoting health and wellness, and saving lives.
+Germantown Pediatric and Family Medicine LLC believes in the effectiveness of vaccines in preventing serious illness, promoting health and wellness, and saving lives.

-The practice provides all of the immunizations recommended by the Centers for Disease Control and Prevention (CDC).
+The practice provides all the immunizations recommended by the Centers for Disease Control and Prevention (CDC).

 Immunizations are safe.
 Germantown Pediatric and Family Medicine LLC understands many parents have concerns about immunizations because of the belief that it causes autism or developmental disabilities.